Updated September 1st, 2021

 Please note the differing hours for each ride.

-The Slotzilla zipline is currently available to ride Thursday – Sunday, from Noon to 2 AM.
+The seated ZipZilla zipline is currently only available to ride Sunday, from 4 PM to 2 AM.

 The Zoomline Superman style, on the other hand, is open everyday of the week.
 Hours are 4 PM to 1 AM Monday – Wednesday, and Thursday – Sunday, from Noon to 2 AM.